- Overview of TEFAP from USDA

 - Publicity of Program Hours & Location: Information should be publicized in order to make potential participants aware of the availability of food assistance; Agency should have a phone message that states hours of operation and location.

 - Current TEFAP Site Agreement should be kept on file with your organization

 - TEFAP Policy and Operations Manual: Staff/volunteers should review this document and have an online or hard copy on hand at the organization.

 - Opt out of TEFAP

 All Food Shelves receiving TEFAP must also comply with the following requirements:

-- Use the current TEFAP Eligibility Form for intake: form must be signed once a year during the TEFAP period of July 1st to June 30th; Forms are available in: English, Spanish, Hmong, Russian, Somali
+- Use the current TEFAP Eligibility Form for intake: form must be signed once a year during the TEFAP period of July 1st to June 30th; Forms are available in: English, English, Spanish, Hmong, Russian, Somali

 - Data Privacy Notice (Tennessen Warning) should be signed by all recipients along with the TEFAP Eligibility Form (Aviso de Práctica de Privacidad Tennessen)

 - Food must also be distributed in a way that: